MinhKint/CNN/Inception/Inception v1/README.md

 ### 2. Comment:

 - **Valid Accuracy** Reached 0.9 after 10 epochs.
-- **Epoch 25:** The model reached an accuracy of 0.94, demonstrating the effectiveness of the improvements.
+- **Epoch 25:** The model reached an accuracy of 0.94 val accuracy, demonstrating the effectiveness of the improvements.

 # IV.
 Reference code: